 Reclassifications

-Certain reclassifications have been made to conform prior period's data to the current presentation.
-These reclassifications have no effect on the results of reported operations, cash flows or stockholders' deficit.
+Certain reclassifications have been made to conform prior period's data to the current period's presentation.
+These reclassifications have no effect on the results of reported operations, cash flows or stockholders' deficit as previously reported.

 3. JOINT VENTURE